-- The number of demerit points you get depends on type of driving ticket and usually on how serious the ticket is.
-It is the law that sets out the number.
+The number of demerit points you get depends on the type of driving ticket.
+It also usually depends on how serious the ticket is.

-- To find out how many demerit points come with various kinds of tickets, visit the SAAQ website.
+To find out how many demerit points come with different kinds of tickets, visit the SAAQ website.

 Where are demerit points entered?

 Demerit points are entered in your driving record.

 Driving records are kept by the SAAQ.
 You can find out from the SAAQ how many demerit points you have.